Mary Gage Day

 Mary Gage Day (Gage; June 20, 1857 – March 7, 1935) was an American physician and medical writer.
+She was affiliated with the Michigan State Public School for Homeless Children, Benedictine Sanitarium and Hospital, Kingston City Hospital, Ulster County Tuberculosis Hospital, Benedictine Training School for Nurses, and the New York State Department of Health.
 Day published several papers on Locoweed, including two articles in the New York Medical Journal, from which the definition of "Loco Disease" was created in Frank Pierce Foster's New Medical Dictionary.

 Early life and education

 Mary Gage was born June 20, 1857, in Worcester, New York.
 She was the daughter of Henry Van Tassell and Lucy Ann (Grover) Gage, grand-daughter of Abraham Gage.
 She was the seventh of nine children, one of her brothers being professor Simon Henry Gage of Cornell University.
 Her ancestors were British and Dutch.

 She was educated in the public schools of Worcester, and was a student for a short time in the graded school of Batavia, New York.
 She also attended the New York Conference Seminary, at Charlotteville, New York, and passed the regents' examination at the latter institution.
 She passed one year studying physiology, zoology, and anatomy, in the scientific laboratories of Cornell University, in 1884, her medical preceptor being Burt Green Wilder, M. D. Day attended two courses of medical lectures in the Department of Medicine and Surgery of the University of Michigan, Ann Arbor, Michigan, and was graduated in 1888.
 On account of her work at Cornell, she was allowed an examination before the faculty at Ann Arbor, passed the freshman work, and entered the junior year.